Dynamical formation of polarons in a Bose-Einstein condensate: A variational approach: IV. Decoherence-weak coupling

-The coupled system of Eqs.~(\ref{eq:betaEq}) and~(\ref{eq:gammaEq}) are computed using the full Hamiltonian in Eq.~(\ref{eq:LLPH}) and should be solved numerically.
-However, for weak-coupling one can use the truncated Fr\"ohlich Hamiltonian and the EoM are reduced to
+The coupled system of Eqs.~(\ref{eq:betaEq}) and~(\ref{eq:gammaEq}) is computed using the full Hamiltonian in Eq.~(\ref{eq:LLPH}) and should be solved numerically.
+However, for weak coupling, one can use the truncated Fr\"ohlich Hamiltonian given by Eqs.~(\ref{eq:Frohlich}), and the EOM are reduced to